-The Pricing of the Illiquidity Factor's Systematic Risk
+The Pricing of the Illiquidity Factor’s Conditional Risk with Time-varying Premium

 We test the pricing of the systematic risk (β) of a traded illiquidity factor, the return premium on illiquid-minus-liquid (IML) stock portfolios, whose risk-adjusted return is positive and significant.
-We find that the risk premium of IML β is significantly higher in times of expected financial and economic distress proxied by lagged corporate bond yield spread.
-We further find a positive and significant risk premium on conditional IML β which is higher in times of financial and economic distress measured by the corporate bond yield spread, TED spread, or loans made by broker–dealers (including margin loans).
-The premium on the conditional IML β remains positive and significant after controlling for other popular liquidity-related factors’ βs and for firm characteristics, including illiquidity.
-In contrast, the pricing of the βs of other popular liquidity-related factors is insignificant.
+We find that the risk premium of IML β is time-varying being higher in times of expected financial distress.
+In our main analysis, we find a positive and significant risk premium on conditional IML β that rises in times of financial distress, measured by the corporate bond yield spread, TED spread, or broker–dealer loans (including margin loans).
+The positive pricing of the conditional IML β remains significant after controlling for the unconditional and conditional βs of other commonly used pricing factors and liquidity-based factors and for common firm characteristics, including size and illiquidity.

-Keywords: Illiquidity, Systematic Risk, Return Premium, Conditional Beta, Funding Illiquidity
+Keywords: Illiquidity, Systematic Risk, Time-varying Risk Premium, Conditional Beta, Funding Illiquidity

 JEL Classification: G12, G10